• The Mountaineers

 We're committed to bringing outdoor experiences to today’s youth through our outdoor youth and family programs.
 We introduce young people to the benefits of outdoor experience: a healthy lifestyle, outdoor recreation skills, perseverance, self-confidence, self-reliance, an appreciation for the natural world, and a commitment to protecting the outdoor experience.

-Youth ages 6-13 can join The Mountaineers for week-long, summer day camps and overnightcamps.
-These adventure-based camps offer youth a chance to learn a variety of outdoor skills and spend time outside with new friends.
-Learn more here.
+Offered in Olympia, Seattle, and Tacoma, we host day camps for youth ages 6–12, lodge camps for ages 9-17, and adventure camps (including overnight camps) are for ages 10–14.
+These experience-based camps offer youth a chance to learn a variety of outdoor skills and spend time outside with new friends.

 KITSAP FOREST ADVENTURE CAMP